 In the United Kingdom, even the government recognizes the potential benefits of water birth.
 In 1992, the UK House of Commons recommended that whenever possible, women have the option to birth in water.
 Nearly half of all maternity hospitals in the UK have installed birthing pools and there are at least 2,000 water births per year.

-Many women find that being immersed in water during labour and birth gives them an increased sense of control, comfort and relaxation.
+Many labouring people find that being immersed in water and birth gives them an increased sense of control, comfort and relaxation.
 If you are the kind of person who enjoys spending time in water, you may enjoy the following benefits from birthing your baby in water: